-Triads are the simplest of chords which you may –or may not- have heard of yet.
+Triads are the simplest of chords that you may –or may not- have heard of yet.
 Before we get started on building, or even discussing triads, it is important that you know what a guitar chord is and how it is formed.

 A chord is when two or more notes ring out simultaneously, creating a sound we call harmony.
 A triad, as you may have gleaned from the word tri contained within, is a three note chord that is built by thirds.